Getting started to work on IBM WebSphere Application Server (WAS)?

-Feeling comfortable with the IBM WAS administration now?
+Are you feeling comfortable with the IBM WAS administration now?

 Let’s take a look at some of the everyday tasks you will have to perform while working in a production environment.

-Having a performance related issue and Dev or IBM asked to perform a dump for further analysis.
+Having a performance-related issue and Dev or IBM asked to perform a dump for further analysis.

 and, to generate and analyze the thread dump